IBM/tjbot-sports-buddy/README.md

 - *Watson Assistant:* The conversation flow.
 - *Watson Speech-To-Text:* Converts user input to text.
 - *Watson Text-To-Speech:* Converts TJ Bot replies to sound.
-- *Watson Tone Analyzer:* Determes an appropriate reply to the users sentiment about his favorite team.
+- *Watson Tone Analyzer:* Determines an appropriate reply to the users sentiment about his favorite team.
 - *Watson Discovery:* Generates headline links about the team.
 - *Fantasy Data:* Retrieves the current standing and upcoming schedule for the team.
 - *Twilio:* Texts team schedule and news to the user.